 The second section in this paper sets out the formulae for calculating dividend payments on gilts; and the third section provides those for the calculation of accrued interest.
 Annex A describes the procedure for estimating the nominal values of unknown future cash flows on index-linked gilts with an 8-month indexation lag.
 Annex B sets out the method of indexation for index-linked gilts first issued from 2005-06.

 Any questions on this paper should be addressed to:

-Anna Elliott (anna.elliott@dmo.gsi.gov.uk)
+DMO Research & Analysis Team (research@dmo.gov.uk)

 SECTION ONE: PRICE / YIELD FORMULAE